rubensoleao/Real-World_Vue-3/README.md

-# real-world-vue + VUEX
+# Real-world-vue + VUEX

-This is code for the vuex vuemastery course, but it my adptation using vue3 with the base code from the real world vue3 corse.
+This is code for the vuex vuemastery course, but it's my adptation using **vue3** and the base code from real-world-vue3 course, instead of vue2 + vuex.

 ## Project setup
 ```
 npm install